/qwlroots

 Introduction

-qwlroots is a binding of wlroots, which provides a Qt style development interface.
-It aims to simplify wlroots API calling methods with Qt, and serve the needs of calling wlroots within Qt projects.
-In qwlroots, each wlroots struct is wrapped as a C++ class with its corresponding functions.
-At the same time, wl_singals in Wayland are wrapped as Qt signals.
+qwlroots is a binding of wlroots that provides a Qt style development interface.
+It aims to simplify the process of calling wlroots API within Qt projects.
+In qwlroots, each wlroots struct is wrapped as a C++ class with corresponding member functions.
+Additionally, wl_signals in Wayland are wrapped as Qt signals.

 Supported wlroots versions

-As wlroots is still in development, and has not released its 1.0 version yet, there might be large changes at any time.
-Therefore, the latest code of qwlroots is only guaranteed to be compatible with the latest version of wlroots and the next release version (i.e., the version currently in development), and no history versions are guaranteed to be compatible.
-Meanwhile, just like wlroots, qwlroots currently does not provide long-term support for interface compatibility.
+As wlroots is still under development and has not yet released its 1.0 version, significant changes may occur at any time.
+Therefore, the latest code of qwlroots is only guaranteed to be compatible with the latest version of wlroots and the next release version (i.e., the version currently in development); compatibility with historical versions is not guaranteed.
+Similarly, like wlroots, qwlroots currently does not provide long-term support for interface compatibility.

 Supported Environments